thirdelement/sneaker-dadi/TESTING.md

 #### Trending Right Now Carousel
 - The products displayed match those sold most recently.
 - The sale badge, star rating, numeric rating out of five, original price with strike through and sales price are shown correctly.
+- Product cards link through to the product detail page for the product shown.

 ### Products
 - All products are displayed correctly at different screen sizes.
 - Product number is shown correctly.
-- Sort for price, rating and name orders products correctly.
+- Sort for price, rating and name orders items correctly.
 - Back to top button works.
 - The sale badge, star rating, numeric rating out of five, original price with strike through and sales price are shown correctly.
+- Product cards link through to the product detail page for the product shown.

 ### Product detail
 - The ‘no image’ graphic is displayed if a product image is missing